bright/new-www/content/blog/react-context-and-why-not-every-child-throws-a-re-render-party.md

 ## Anatomy of Context

 The **React Context API** revolves around two main components: the **Provider** and the **Consumer**.
 The Provider is a component that wraps part of your component tree and makes data (**value** property in the Provider) available to all its descendants.
-Any component within this tree can become a Consumer (but simply being inside the Provider doesn’t make a component a Consumer) allowing it to access the shared data exposed by the Provider (and then it became Consumer).
+Any component within this tree can become a Consumer (but simply being inside the Provider doesn’t make a component a Consumer) allowing it to access the shared data exposed by the Provider, at which point it becomes a Consumer.
 In short, the *Provider supplies the data*, and the *Consumers receive it -* no need to pass props manually through every level of the component tree.

 ### The Truth About Context and Re-renders